The AIR Initiative

 No matter how deep we go, always ensure every human user comes back up for air.

-We are building the Artificial Intelligence Responsibility (AIR) framework.
-It is a set of protocols, design patterns, and technical interventions designed to prevent AI-induced dependency, psychosis, and burnout.
+We are building the Artificial Intelligence Responsibility (AIR) framework—a set of protocols, design patterns, and technical interventions designed to prevent AI-induced dependency, psychosis, and burnout.
+Not through top-down regulation, but through voluntary certification that makes psychological safety a competitive advantage.

 The Framework